Joseph Martino: Abortion

 Following President Barack Obama's inauguration, Martino accused Senator Bob Casey (D-PA), a Catholic who opposes abortion, of "cooperating with...evil" by supporting Obama's repeal of the Mexico City Policy.
-This policy, reinstated when George W. Bush became President, prohibited federal funding for foreign family planning aid groups who offer abortion services to women.
+This policy, reinstated when George W. Bush became president, prohibited federal funding for foreign family planning aid groups who offer abortion services to women.
 Martino declared that Casey's opposition to the Mexico City Policy "will mean the deaths of thousands of unborn children."

-Casey contended that funding these groups would reduce the number of abortions by promoting contraception and other methods of avoiding unintended pregnancies.
+Casey contended that funding these family planning groups would reduce the number of abortions by promoting the use of artificial contraception and other methods to avoid unintended pregnancies.
 In response, Martino said, "I remind you that it is never permissible to use immoral means (e.g., artificial contraception) to achieve a good end."
-Martino has explained his anti-abortion statements by saying, "I speak so forcefully about the right to life—the sanctity of life—from its beginning at conception to natural death, [so] that we not make ourselves God, the way Nazi Germany did."
+Martino explained his anti-abortion statements by saying, "I speak so forcefully about the right to life—the sanctity of life—from its beginning at conception to natural death, [so] that we not make ourselves God, the way Nazi Germany did."

 LGBT

-On February 17, 2009, Martino expressed his "absolute disapproval" of Misericordia University inviting Keith Boykin, a best-selling author and LGBT rights advocate, to speak at its annual dinner as part of Black History Month.
+On February 17, 2009, Martino expressed his "absolute disapproval" of Misericordia University inviting Keith Boykin, a best-selling author and LGBTQ rights advocate, to speak at its annual dinner as part of Black History Month.
 Martino described Boykin's views as "disturbingly opposed" and "antithetical" to Catholic teaching, and stated that "Misericordia University in this instance is seriously failing in maintaining its Catholic identity."
 In response to Martino's comments, Misericordia insisted that it "is committed deeply to its Catholic mission.
 Inseparable from that mission is our identity as an academic institution where ideas and positions are explored critically and freely."
 Misercordia also noted that Boykin’s speech was not meant to be a forum for advocacy on a particular issue.

 Also in February 2009, Martino condemned an upcoming production at Holy Redeemer High School in Wilkes-Barre, Pennsylvania, of the Eve Ensler play, The Vagina Monologues.
 The diocese threatened to fire two diocesan employees if they involved themselves in the production.
 A high school student was also threatened with expulsion from school if she participated.